sailthru/stolos/README.md

 1. Create some application that can be called through bash or initiated as a spark job
-1. Create an entry for it in the tasks config (ie TASKS_JSON if you use that)
+1. Create an entry for it in the tasks config (ie the file pointed to by `TASKS_JSON` if you use that)
 1. Submit a `job_id` for this task
 1. Run the task.